Gisele Bundchen Opens Up About Panic Attacks & Self Care In Dior Promo

 Advertisement

-Bündchen realized she needed to change her life and form habits that would help her let go of her anxiety and worries.
+Bündchen realised she needed to change her life and form habits that would help her let go of her anxiety and worries.

 Today, she says one of her release valves is getting into nature as much as possible.
 “When I want to de-stress, there is nothing like being in nature,” she says.
 “It could be in the ocean, it could be in the mountains, it could be removing my shoes and putting my feet on the ground and just feeling the earth.”
 Honestly, you’ll feel soothed just watching her talk about it (while sensually sniffing Chinese jasmine flowers).